Bhutan Tour with 4 days Druk Path Trek-7 days

 Our camping tents for trekking

 Bhutan, famously known as the ‘Dragon Kingdom’, is the last remaining Vajrayana Buddhist Kingdom in the world.
-Moreover, Bhutan is also recognized by UNESCO as one of the most bio-diverse centers in the world.
-So, in order to fully enjoy the Bhutanese grandeur, Bhutan Tour with 4 days Trek includes both touring and treking activities.
-This trip begins from the Paro Valley followed by a hike to Tiger's Nest Monastery.
+Moreover, Bhutan is also recognized by UNESCO as one of the most bio-diverse centers in the world, Therefore, in order to fully enjoy the Bhutanese grandeur, the Bhutan Tour with 4 days druk path Trek includes both touring and trekking activities.
+This 7-day trip begins with sightseeing of Rinpung Dzong (fortress) and Kichu Lhakhang in Paro Valley followed by a hike to Tiger's Nest Monastery.
 From Paro, we trek to Jele Dzong, Jangchulakha, Jimilangtsho, Langrithang and Tsaluna.
-From Tsaluna, we trek back to Thimphu and finally depart to our next destination from Paro.
+From Tsaluna, we go back to Thimphu where we visit famous landmarks including the magnificent Tashichho Dzong and King’s Memorial Chhorten.

 Important Note :